wallacezichen/cse15l-lab-reports/lab3.md

 ## `-empty`
 The -empty option is used with the find command in Linux to search for empty files or directories.
 It returns a list of all files or directories that are empty.
-(Description from ChatGPT)
+(Description from ChatGPT, Prompt: What does find -empty does and how to use it?)

 Input:
 `find /Users/Wally/Desktop/CSE15L/docsearch/technical -type f -empty`